 Your brain is designed with specific reflexes guaranteed to ensure your survival.
-Why is it important for you to know what they are?
+Why is it so important for you to know what they are?
 Because, when triggered, these brain reflexes cause behaviors that look and feel like anxiety.
 They can also make you feel like you are losing your mind…

-For purposes of today’s discussion, let’s call the survival part of your brain the Beastly Brain, so it’s easy to remember.
-It’s just one part of your brain, and although it’s one you have met, you haven’t been properly introduced.
-We’ll do that, now.)
+For purposes of today’s discussion, let’s call the survival part of your brain the “Beast Brain”, so it’s easy to remember.
+It’s just one part of your brain, and although it’s one you have met, it’s not likely you have been properly introduced.
+So let me take care of that right now:

 You cannot get away from your brain’s biological imperative to survive.
-Your Beastly Brain is inborn.
+Your Beast Brain is inborn.
 It’s supposed to be there; a normal and natural part of your brain.

 The Nitty-Gritty of Triggers!